Vaccination campaign picks up speed around the world

 The country has recorded more than 50,000 new coronavirus infections a day over the past six days, and deaths have climbed past 75,000, one of the worst tolls in Europe.

-Prime Minister Boris Johnson announced a wave of near-lockdowns the weekend before Christmas and warned on Monday that “tough, tough” weeks lie ahead and that more restrictions are coming soon: "If you look at the numbers, there’s no question we will have to take tougher measures and we will be announcing those in due course.”
+Prime Minister Boris Johnson announced a wave of near-lockdowns the weekend before Christmas and warned on Monday that “tough, tough” weeks lie ahead and that tighter restrictions are coming soon: “If you look at the numbers, there’s no question we will have to take tougher measures."

-Those measures could include more schools closings, curfews and a total ban on the mixing of people from different households.
+Those measures could include more school closings, curfews and a total ban on the mixing of people from different households.

-On Sunday, India authorized two COVID-19 vaccines — the Oxford-AstraZeneca one and another developed by an Indian company — paving the way for a huge inoculation program to stem the outbreak in the desperately poor country of about 1.4 billion people.
+Elsewhere, vaccination efforts have been slow to get off the ground.
+France’s cautious approach appears to have backfired, leaving just a few hundred people vaccinated after the first week and rekindling anger over the government’s handling of the pandemic.

-Prime Minister Narendra Modi called it a “decisive turning point to strengthen a spirited fight.”
+The slow rollout was blamed on mismanagement, staffing shortages over the holidays and a complex consent policy designed to accommodate vaccine skepticism among the French.

-Fauci said over the weekend that he saw “some little glimmer of hope” in the stepped-up rate of vaccinations.
-He acknowledged the U.S. fell short of its goal of having 20 million doses shipped and distributed by the end of December, saying, “We are not where we want to be.”
+French media broadcast charts comparing vaccine figures in various countries: In France, a nation of 67 million people, just 516 people were vaccinated in the first six days, according to the French Health Ministry.
+Germany’s first-week total surpassed 200,000, and Italy’s was over 100,000.
+Millions have been vaccinated in the U.S. and China.

-But he expressed optimism that the momentum will pick up by mid-January and that ultimately the U.S. will be vaccinating 1 million people a day.
-He said President-elect Joe Biden's goal of vaccinating 100 million people in his first 100 days in office is “realistic."
+The Dutch government has also faced criticism for its late start in delivering vaccinations.
+Its health ministry said it is moving up the beginning of the campaign by two days, to Wednesday.

-The European Union, meanwhile, defended its vaccination strategy Monday amid growing criticism about the slow rollout of COVID-19 shots across the 27-nation bloc of 450 million inhabitants.
+The European Union, meanwhile, defended its strategy amid growing criticism about the slow rollout of COVID-19 shots across the 27-nation bloc of 450 million inhabitants.

 EU Commission spokesman Eric Mamer said the main problem “is an issue of production capacity, an issue that everybody is facing.”